Askedio/laravel-ratchet/README.md

 ~~~

 # Example
-`RatchetServerExample.php` is the default class used for the Ratchet Server, it's really simple.
-Here is a copy you could use.
+[RatchetServerExample.php](https://github.com/Askedio/laravel-ratchet/blob/master/src/RatchetServerExample.php) is the default class used for the Ratchet Server, a basic echo server.
+Here is another example:
 ~~~
 <?php